Architecture

 Garden

-The garden was designed as the villa was built by three extraordinary landscape architects: Camillo Schneider (1876-1950), co-designer of the château park at Průhonice and the gardens of the Nostic Palace in Prague, Karl Förster (1874-1970), a landscape architect from Potsdam, and Hermann Matern.
-The original plans for the garden were found among the effects of Milada Müllerová in the Museum of Decorative Arts in Prague.
-During study of these plans, Dr. Božena Pacáková-Hošťálková found analogies between the approaches employed in the resolution of the living areas of the garden and the residential space within the house, which manifest themselves in particular in repeated colour schemes.
-Dr. Pacáková-Hošťálková states that "The green marble of the hall was replaced outside by the dark green yew, the brightness of the Caucasian, Persian and Afghan carpets by the flower beds.
-The iris and phlox flowers outside had the purple colour of the settees, the peonies the red of the double seat brocade, the asters the pink of the chairs, the succulent leaves of the orpines the grey-green of a second chair, and the colourful flowerbeds generally personified the cover of a third chair, with a floral motif on a light background...".
+The garden of the villa was designed at the same time as the construction of the villa.
+Its authors were three garden architects: Camillo Schneider (1876–1950), co-author of the castle park in Průhonice and the gardens of the Nostic Palace in Prague, Karl Förster (1874–1970), a garden architect from Potsdam, and Hermann Mattern (1902–1971), a member of the Berlin Academy.
+The original garden plans were found in the estate of Milada Müllerová, stored in the Museum of Applied Arts in Prague.
+While studying them, Dr. Božena Pacáková-Hošťálková discovered an analogy between the procedures used in designing the living space of the garden and the living hall space in the house, which is manifested mainly in the recurring colors.
+Dr. Pacáková-Hošťálková notes: “The green marble of the main hall was replaced by a dark green yew wall outside.
+The variety of Caucasian, Persian and Afghan carpets was a flower bed.
+The purple color of the sofa outside was given by iris and phlox flowers, the color of the red brocade of the two-seater by peony flowers, the pink color of the armchair by aster flowers, the gray-green color of the second armchair by fleshy stonecrop leaves, the cover of the third armchair with a floral motif on a light background embodied the variety of the flower bed in general..."

-The villa for Dr. Müller was built on a plot between the streets Střešovicka and Nad hradním vodojem.
-The pentagonal plot has a total area of 1,270 m2 (of which 555 m2 are built on and 715 m2 are garden), and runs down an 11m north-facing slope.
-This sloping terrain was a considerable disadvantage when it came to erecting a building.
-The highest part of the plot, adjacent to Nad hradním vodojemem and giving access to the villa, is at an altitude of 308.97m and is conspicuously higher than Prague Castle.
-The exceptionally beautiful views across the valley of the Vltava with Trója Château in the distance, the clear horizon and an interesting vista of St Vitus' Cathedral, however, outweigh the disadvantage of the slope.
+The villa of Dr. Müller was built on a plot of land between Střešovická and Nad Hradním vodojemem streets.
+The pentagonal-shaped plot has a total area of 1,270 m2 (555 m2 of built-up area, 715 m2 of garden area) and is located on a north-facing slope with an elevation of 11 m.
+The steepness of the terrain was a significant disadvantage for the construction.
+The highest part of the plot, adjacent to Nad Hradním vodojemem street and allowing access to the villa, has an altitude of 308.97 m and is located significantly higher than Prague Castle.
+However, the exceptionally beautiful views over the Vltava valley with Troja Castle to the distant, open horizon and an interesting view of St. Vitus Cathedral offset the disadvantages of the very steep plot.